Weep, Their Banner of Monument

 Arkansas Arts Center in Little Rock, AR

-I'll have two 5 x 5 porcelain grass installations in this exhibition, including one that she never been shown before.
+I'll have two 5 x 5 porcelain grass installations in this exhibition, including one that has never been shown before.

 The Annual Delta Exhibition was founded in 1958 to feature contemporary work by artists from Arkansas and bordering states.
 Today, it is one of the most anticipated Arkansas Arts Center exhibitions of the year.
 The Annual Delta Exhibition provides a unique snapshot of the artists from the Mississippi Delta region and a glimpse into the contemporary art scene, reflecting the region’s strong traditions of craftsmanship and observation, combined with innovative use of materials and an experimental approach to subject matter.